hicommonwealth/commonwealth/wiki/Package-Scripts.md

 Description: Only lints changed files on current branch.

-Considerations: May be better renamed "lint-changes"
+Considerations: May be more clearly renamed "lint-changes".

 ## lint-branch